-The manual load method provide template Class and Student files for you to populate.
-These templates are build to exactly match the way you want to use the Hapara products (as you specify in the Manual Configuration page) - making the templates simpler to complete
+The Manual Configuration page provides template Class and Student files for you to populate.
+These templates are built to exactly match the settings specifies in the Manual Configuration page, making the templates easier to populate.

 - Log in to the Hapara Admin Console.

-- Use the Data Loader Manual Configuration page to state how you will use several Hapara features.
+- Use the Data Loader Manual Configuration page to select how you will use several Hapara features.

-- Using the template Class and Student files (either Google Sheets or CSVs) provided on the Manual Configuration page, populate the templates with your Class and Student data, readying them for loading into Hapara.
+- Using the template Class and Student files (either Google Sheets or CSVs) provided on the Manual Configuration page, populate the templates with your Class and Student data.

-- Share your Classes and Student spreadsheets with your Institutional Content Owner user (named school.apps.owner for most schools).
+- If you are using Google Sheets, share your spreadsheets with the Institutional Content Owner user (named school.apps.owner for most schools).

 - Use the Data Loader Manual Load page to start the load of your Class file (Google Sheet or CSV) into Hapara.